 Currently, the strategy is region-oriented and its main aim is to promote the cooperation and development of regional economy, to build the Guangdong-Hong Kong- Macao Bay Area as a world-city cluster and to create a new special economic zone (Hengqin New Area) together with other important economic support zone, based on the Guangdong-Hong Kong-Macao Bay Area and Pearl River - Xijiang economic belt.
 Such a strategy aims to drive the development of south-central and southwest regions, and foster radial effects of all South China and Southeast Asia, and it has been also defined as “connect the East, Exploit the West, extend the North, Enter the South”.

-But according to the last Masterplan of Zhuhai (2015) – whose concept plan has been done by a Singapore company and it has been highly debated because of the decision to protect the wetlands which are close to the city centre – shows that the city also wants to develop as tourist city, so the city is carefully regulating construction, water system, vegetation coverage and many other factors and will limit the city boundaries to 705 km2.
+But according to the last Masterplan of Zhuhai (2015) – whose concept plan has been done by a Singapore company and it has been highly debated because of the decision to protect the wetlands which are close to the city centre – shows that the city also wants to develop as a tourist city, so the city is carefully regulating construction, water system, vegetation coverage and many other factors and will limit the city boundaries to 705 km2.

-Moreover, the “U+” strategy (U-shape development belt + Western Central City), will promote the urban U-shaped development belt, build a multi- and relying on seven major industrial groups and urban functional groups, will promote multi-node linkage development.
+Moreover, the “U+” strategy (U-shape development belt + Western Central City), will promote the urban U-shaped development belt, build a multi-centre and relying on seven major industrial groups and urban functional groups, will promote multi-node linkage development.

 To conclude, in the last 30 years, Zhuhai’s planning has addressed economic development together with regulation on urban construction and environmental protection.
-It has implemented what are called the "ight prohibitions" of environmental protection and the "eight unifications" of urban construction and the "five unifications" of land management, so as to promote the rapid economic development, while maintaining a good ecological environment and had also a Liveable City Index System based on the following dimensions and principles: Ecology (Secure and Sustainable), Space (Compact and Pleasant), Society (Safe and Harmonious), Humanities (International and Diverse), Economy (Low Carbon and Innovative), Service (Quality and Sharing), Traffic (Green and Smooth).
+It has implemented what are called the "eight prohibitions" of environmental protection and the "eight unifications" of urban construction and the "five unifications" of land management, so as to promote the rapid economic development, while maintaining a good ecological environment and had also established a Liveable City Index System based on the following dimensions and principles: Ecology (Secure and Sustainable), Space (Compact and Pleasant), Society (Safe and Harmonious), Humanities (International and Diverse), Economy (Low Carbon and Innovative), Service (Quality and Sharing), Traffic (Green and Smooth).

+Discussion

 Unfortunately, due to time limits there was no time for discussion.

 Doctor Ye Yuyao 叶玉摇